Chief executive officer

 Christina is passionate about narrative storytelling as an engine of social awareness.
-She has been with Girl Rising since its inception.
-Christina is responsible for the strategy and execution of Girl Rising’s expanding work around the globe, currently with campaigns in India, Nigeria and The Democratic Republic of the Congo and launching in Latin America and the Middle East in 2017.
-Her portfolio includes the production of new Girl Rising-branded media, implementation of GR’s global programs and ongoing engagement with public and private sector partners, foundations, media partners, educators, and grassroots supporters.
-The efforts of Christina and her team have yielded a global campaign with broad and deep impact and a brand which is now synonymous with girls’ empowerment.
+She has been with Girl Rising since its inception in 2009.
+Christina is responsible for the strategy and execution of Girl Rising’s expanding work around the globe including the production of new media, implementation of GR’s on the ground programs and ongoing engagement with public and private sector partners, foundations, media partners, educators, and grassroots supporters.
 Prior to becoming CEO, Christina was Girl Rising’s Managing Director and the Supervising Producer of the original Girl Rising film.
-Her passion for storytelling is founded upon decades of experience in documentary film and television, having contributed to, produced and overseen films for CNN, ABC, CNN, Bill Moyers, Martin Scorsese and Robert Deniro, among many others.
+Her passion for storytelling is founded upon decades of experience in documentary film and television, having contributed to, produced, researched and/or overseen films for CNN, ABC, Bill Moyers, Martin Scorsese and Robert Deniro, among many others.
 She holds a B.A. in Comparative Literature from Brown University and a Masters in International Community Planning from the University of Texas, Austin.
 She lives in New York’s Hudson River Valley with her husband and three children.

-Martha Adams is an award-winning storyteller who produced the film at the center of the Girl Rising campaign.
-Forbes Magazine named the Girl Rising movement the #1 Most Dynamic Social Initiative of 2012, Newsweek/Daily Beast named Adams as one of “125 Women of Impact,” and today, acting as Girl Rising’s Chief Creative Officer, Adams continues to produce stories to fuel girls empowerment advocacy around the world.
-Most recently she traveled with Girl Rising Ambassador Meryl Streep to Africa to produce the CNN Films TV special We Will Rise: Michelle Obama’s Mission to Educate Girls Around the World; now the highest rated CNN Film of all time.
-Adams is also a Senior Fellow at The University of Southern California’s Marshall Brittingham Social Enterprise Lab which recognizes leadership at the intersection of business and social impact, she serves as a Film Expert for the U.S. Department of State diplomacy program American Film Showcase, and in 2015 Novus awarded her “Humanitarian of the Year.”
+Martha, an award-winning storyteller who produced the film Girl Rising, continues to produce stories to fuel girls' empowerment around the world.
+Most recently she traveled with Girl Rising Ambassador Meryl Streep to produce the CNN Films TV special We Will Rise: Michelle Obama’s Mission to Educate Girls Around the World; now the highest rated CNN Film of all time.
+Adams is also a Senior Fellow at The University of Southern California’s Marshall Brittingham Social Enterprise Lab which recognizes leadership at the intersection of business and social impact.
+She serves as a Film Expert for the U.S. Department of State diplomacy program American Film Showcase, and in 2015 Novus awarded her “Humanitarian of the Year.”

 Kayce Freed Jennings